bsmth/content/files/en-us/web/svg/reference/attribute/x1/index.md

 sidebar: svgref
 ---

-The **`x1`** attribute is used to specify the first x-coordinate for drawing an SVG element that requires more than one coordinate.
+The SVG **`x1`** attribute is used to specify the first x-coordinate for drawing an SVG element that requires more than one coordinate.
 Elements that only need one coordinate use the {{SVGAttr("x")}} attribute instead.

 ## Elements